-At Prophet, we’ve synthesized adult and transformative learning theory to develop our AR2 model (with credit to my colleague, Tony Fross) for designing and delivering compelling learning and development experiences.
+At Prophet, we’ve synthesized adult and transformative learning theory to develop our AR2 model for designing and delivering compelling learning and development experiences.
 The four steps of this model (Absorb-Recall-Apply-Reinforce) are designed to ensure learning experiences support both thinking (synthesis) and doing (application).

 Below we walk through each of these four steps, to help you on your way to enabling transformation in the “Mind” of your organization:

 Initially, what is being communicated is still just information, not knowledge; the key is making the information something that the recipients will want to convert to knowledge.
 First, define clear learning objectives to ensure the information presented is targeted and relevant.
 Then, consider varying how recipients will consume the information to sustain engagement and stimulate different mental muscles.
 How might you deliver information in a way that requires recipients to alternately read, see, listen to and feel this content?